How Does the Espresso Brewing Temperature Affect Extraction?

 Taste wise, hotter temps result in increased body and sweetness (with a greater chance of astringency and bitterness), while cooler temps emphasize less bitterness, body and sweetness (resulting in a sour, bright shot).

 Many low-end machines won’t let you adjust the brew temperature, but, if yours has this feature, you can certainly calibrate it.
 The process is slightly different depending on the brand and whether you have a single or dual boiler espresso machine, or a heat exchange machine, so make sure you follow their instruction leaflet.
-If you’re on the lookout for an espresso machine that suits your needs, here are the ones we recommend.

 Here’s an example: